Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: Model Configurations

 For the proposed model, to make a fair comparison with baselines, we use a single network architecture on all the datasets, and run the model using exactly the same test graphs as used in the baselines.
 We set the number of GCN layers to 3, and use ReLU as the activation function.
+The output dimensions for the 1st, 2nd, and 3rd layers of GCN are 128, 64, and 32, respectively.
+Notice that the only exception to this is \textsc{GMN}, which uses a cross-graph attention mechanism to generate its node embeddings.